Docs/Getting Started/Updating Flowly

 --checkOnly report whether a newer version exists; don't install.

---forceReinstall the latest even if you're already up to date (or PyPI is unreachable).
+--forceReinstall the latest even if you're already up to date.

 What happens on a successful update